Free English Lessons

 Pause the video now and make your answer.

-Next, let’s see how you can describe the place you visited in more detail.
+Next in talking about your vacation in English, let’s see how you can describe the place you visited in more detail.

 3. How to Describe Where You Went on Vacation